Conservation and restoration of new media art: Media Art Notation System (MANS)

-Exhibiting New Media Art
+Exhibiting new media art

 New media art is unique from other types of art in that the tools and strategies used to create the art are often the same tools and strategies used to display or exhibit the art.
 Because of this, exhibiting new media art becomes a part of conserving new media art.
 Often, a curator or specialist will be on site at the exhibit to ensure the art is being displayed and used correctly by audiences.
 It would be easy to assume a computer is for administrative use when really the coding on the computer is part of the exhibit.
 This everchanging medium is difficult to conserve, restore, and exhibit.

 Because of the innovative nature of new media art, it is very common for exhibits to include audience interaction.
 Artists will create work that is only fully complete during audience interaction such as movement, tactile pieces, or even changes made by audience members.
-This creates a unique challenge where only the initial artist-created portion of the piece can be conserved and the audience-interaction portion of the piece will change overtime and depending on the actions of the audience members.
+This creates a unique challenge where only the initial artist-created portion of the piece can be conserved and the audience-interaction portion of the piece will change over time and depending on the actions of the audience members.

 It is considered best practice when conserving or restoring new media art to consider the relationship with the audience.
 Often the aspect that sets new media art from other types of art is the "liveliness" that is represented by the relationship between the piece and the audience.
 In order to exhibit this type of art, curators and repositories must first accept this relationship as a type of art, and thus, worth exhibiting.
 Then, they will attempt to conserve the relationship built between the art and the audience.